lion-star-gold/lion-star-gold/README.md

 - 👋 Hi, I’m @lion-star-gold
-- 👀 I’m interested in data analysis using Python and R
+- 👀 I’m interested in processing data for machine learning in Python
 - 🌱 I’m currently learning how to use my new skills in projects to challenge my skills!
 - 💞️ I’m looking to collaborate on a new challenge
 - 📫 How to reach me -> on LinkedIn -> www.linkedin.com/in/chloe-dickinson-mcr-